Poufs vs Ottomans What’s the Difference?

 What is an Ottoman?

-When shopping for poufs or ottomans, it's important to keep in mind that anything that is more like a pillow is a pouf and anything that is more like a table is an ottoman.
+When shopping for poufs, footstools, or ottomans, it's important to keep in mind that anything that is more like a pillow is a pouf and anything that is more like a table is an ottoman or footstool.
 So, if you're looking for a little extra storage or an extra seat in the room, an ottoman is probably what you're looking for.
-However, if you're just looking for something to prop your feet up on, a pouf might be more your style.

 You might be wondering, do poufs hold their shape?
 The answer is... it all depends.
 Some poufs are stuffed with polyester fill, the same material that can be found in your couch cushions or bed pillows.
-As you can imagine, over time this type of filling will become compressed, resulting in a less-than-inviting place to rest your weary feet.
+Over time this type of filling will become compressed, resulting in a less-than-inviting place to rest your tired feet.
 Other poufs are filled with fabrics like old t-shirts or blankets.
 These materials may provide a softer landing, but they'll also lose their shape more quickly.

 At CordaRoy's, we know that a lot goes into a good pouf.
 It's not just about the style or the fabric - it's also about the filling.
 That's why we stuff our poufs with 100% eco-friendly polyfoam, the same material used in pole-vaulting mats.
 In fact, this high-density foam provides long-lasting comfort that our customers have come to love.
 This durable foam holds its shape well, meaning your pouf will stay looking full and fluffy for years to come.